Wells Psychology

 What is COSP?

-Instead of asking, "What’s wrong with my child?", COSP encourages a shift toward asking, "What does my child need?"
+Rather than asking, "What’s wrong with my child?", COSP encourages a shift toward asking, "What does my child need?"

 COSP supports caregivers to strengthen their connection with their child by focusing on four key areas: